 Through the 20+ specimens unearthed and studied, experts believed that the Yunnanosaurus existed in the Early Jurassic period, 205-190 million years ago.
-This specimen helped researchers who were studying the dinosaur that it had over sixty spoon-like teeth within its jaws.
+This specimen helped researchers who were studying the dinosaur to that it had over sixty spoon-like teeth within its jaws.
 It surprised experts to have found that these teeth were self-sharpening, a unique trait among early sauropodomorphs.
 Its teeth sharpened as they fed and ate.
 This was something that experts considered to be advanced for other early sauropodomorphs, sharing features with the sauropods.

 The Yunnanosaurus is also an instrumental discovery that supported convergent evolution as it is not considered to be close to the sauropods in phylogeny as the remaining portions of the animal’s body are recognizably prosauropod in structure.